 Supporting literacy has long been a goal of The Junior League of Tampa, however, the strategies for achieving this goal have changed with the community.
 The MILO project is a perfect example of this.

-MILO stands for Mobile Interactive Literacy Opportunity, and was founded in 2016.
+MILO stands for Mobile Interactive Literacy Opportunity and was founded in 2016.
 The project began as a partnership with the Children’s Board of Hillsborough County and the Tampa – Hillsborough County Public Library system with the simple goal of getting books into the hands of children.
-The MILO bus would travel across the county to undeserved areas, meeting children and families where they were.
+The MILO bus traveled across the county to underserved areas, meeting children and families where they were.
 The volunteers on the bus provided literacy resources and helped children begin to build their own home library.

-In the early years MILO focused its efforts on small community events at Children’s Board Resource Centers and Library locations.
+In the early years, MILO focused its efforts on small community events at Children’s Board Resource Centers and Library locations.
 However, as the project matured, leaders saw an opportunity to build MILO’s presence at large, established community events.
-If the goal was to meet children and families where they are, it made sense to present at more local events.
-MILO began bringing the bus to popular family friendly events, like the City of Tampa’s Day of Play and the Gasparilla Children’s Parade.
+If the goal was to meet children and families where they were, it made sense to present at more local events.
+MILO began bringing the bus to popular family-friendly events, like the City of Tampa’s Day of Play and the Gasparilla Children’s Parade.
 The parade became one of MILO’s largest outreach efforts, with over 10,000 books distributed during the 2020 event.

-The MILO team also began to investigate opportunities to connect kids with books beyond the bus.
-Starting with the Children’s Board Resource Centers, MILO began building lending libraries which would allow children access to books whenever they visited a location.
+The MILO team also investigated opportunities to connect kids with books beyond the bus.
+Starting with the Children’s Board Resource Centers, MILO began building lending libraries that would allow children access to books whenever they visited a location.